≡ Menu

 Now if you’re…

-Not from the US, you may not even refer to these little guys as a “terrier” in fact, on Tibet, this breed is named Tsang Apso, Tsang roughly translates to shaggy or bearded and Apso being the word for dog.
-There are accounts of old that also refer to a Dokhi Apso, which would be a shaggy or bearded dog that is an outside living working dog.
+Not from the US, you may not even refer to these little guys as a “terrier.”
+In fact, in Tibet, this breed is named Tsang Apso; Tsang roughly translates to shaggy or bearded, and Apso is the word for dog.
+Some old accounts also refer to a Dokhi Apso, a hairy or bearded outside living working dog.

-Knowing how this little guy is likely to behave will go a long way in determining if he might be “right” kind of dog for you.
-So, without further ado, let’s begin our discussion about this awesome little dog breed.
+In either case, knowing how this little guy is likely to behave will go a long way in determining if he might be the “right” kind of dog for you.
+So, without further ado, let’s begin discussing this remarkable little dog breed.

 Tibetan Terrier Dog Breed Facts